-- Students have to choose SIX subjects, ONE from each GROUP - THREE of these must be at HIGHER LEVEL (H) and THREE at STANDARD LEVEL (S)
+- Students have to choose six subjects, one from each group - Three of these must be at higher level (H) and three at standard level (S)

-Group Subject Details 1 LANGUAGE A Your FIRST or BEST language.
+Group Subject Details 1 LANGUAGE A Your first or best language.
 This is a literature course.
 The following languages are offered: H and S: English, German, Italian.
-S only: Albanian, Arabic, Bulgarian, Dutch, French, Greek, Hungarian, Japanese, Lithuanian, Mandarin, Norwegian, Polish, Portuguese, Romanian, Russian, Serbian, Spanish, Swedish, Turkish, and other languages on request.
-2 LANGUAGE B A SECOND language.
+S only: Albanian, Arabic, Bulgarian, Dutch, French, Japanese, Korean, Lithuanian, Mandarin, Norwegian, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Spanish, Swedish, Turkish, and other languages on request.
+2 LANGUAGE B A second language.
 H and S: English, French, Spanish and German.
 Some previous knowledge is necessary.
 S only: Chinese for beginners and Spanish for beginners.
-There is also the possibility of ENGLISH A2 (see Part 2, Subjects).
+There is also the possibility of English A2 (see Part 2, Subjects).
 3 INDIVIDUALS & SOCIETIES H or S: History, Geography, Economics.
 H only: Psychology, Business and Management.
-S only: World Politics and International Relations.
+S only: World Politics.
 3 or 4 TRANSDISCIPLINARY S only: Environmental Systems and Societies.
-4 EXPERIMENTAL SCIENCES H or S: Biology, Chemistry, Physics.
+4 SCIENCES H or S: Biology, Chemistry, Physics.
+S only: Astronomy.
 5 MATHEMATICS H or S: Mathematics.
 S only: Mathematical Studies.
-6 ELECTIVES H or S: Visual Arts, Music, Theatre, or another Language, another Individuals and Societies subject or another Science.
+6 ELECTIVES H or S: Visual Arts, Music, Theatre, or another Language or another Individuals and Societies subject or another Science.